Code-SorceryLab/steam-patch-notes/README.md

 ## Overview

-This project aims to analyze **game patch notes** to gain insights into how games evolve over time, how developers iterate on gameplay, and how user experience is affected by changes.
-The first step in this project involves **selecting appropriate data sources** and **building a dataset** from them.
+This project aims to collect dataset of patchnotes for tiltles available of Steam and can be accessed by steamAPI.
+Metadata for **200,000+** titles from steam's API are collected and filtered.
+News for all the games is collected and filtered out to find **game patch notes** to make a large dataset of all the patchnotes for the respective games.

 ---
 # 1. Data Source Selection

 ### 📌 Data Source: Steam Platform